Hyperbolicity, degeneracy, and expansion of random intersection graphs: Preliminaries

-A wide variety of random intersection graph models have been defined in the literature; in this paper, we restrict our attention to the most well-studied of these, $G(n,m,p)$, which is defined as follows:
+A wide variety of random intersection graph models have been defined in the literature.
+In this paper, we restrict our attention to the most well-studied of these models, $G(n,m,p)$, which is defined as follows:

-\begin{definition}[Random Intersection Graph Model] Fix positive constants $\alpha,\beta$ and $\gamma$.
+\begin{defn}[Random Intersection Graph Model] Fix positive constants $\alpha,\beta$ and $\gamma$.
 Let $B$ be a random bipartite graph on parts of size $n$ and $m=\beta n^{\alpha}$ with each edge present independently with probability $p=\gamma n^{-(1+\alpha)/2}$.
-Let $V$ (the nodes) denote the part of size $n$ and $A$ (the attributes) the part of size $m$.
-The associated \emph{random intersection graph $G = G(n,m,p)$} is defined on the nodes $V$: two nodes are connected in $G$ if they share (are both adjacent to in $B$) at least one attribute in $A$. \end{definition}
+Let $V$ (the vertices) denote the part of size $n$ and $A$ (the attributes) the part of size $m$.
+The associated \emph{random intersection graph $G = G(n,m,p)$} is defined on the vertices $V$: two vertices are connected in $G$ if they share (are both adjacent to in $B$) at least one attribute in $A$. \end{defn}

 We note that $G(n,m,p)$ defines a distribution~$\mathcal{G}_n$ on graphs with $n$ vertices.
 The notation $G = G(n,m,p)$ denotes a graph $G$ that is randomly sampled from the distribution $\mathcal{G}_n$.
-Throughout the manuscript, given a random intersection graph $G(n,m,p)$ we will refer to $B$, the associated bipartite graph on $n$ nodes and $m$ attributes from which $G$ is formed.
+Throughout the manuscript, given a random intersection graph $G(n,m,p)$, we will refer to $B$ as the associated bipartite graph on $n$ vertices and $m$ attributes from which $G$ is formed.

-In order to work with graph classes formed by the random intersection graph model, we will need a technical result that bounds the number of attributes in the neighborhood of a subset of nodes around its expected value.
-These results can be found in Section~\ref{sec:rig-lemmas}.
+In order to work with graph classes formed by the random intersection graph model, we will need a technical result that bounds the number of attributes in the neighborhood of a subset of vertices around its expected value.
+These lemmas and their proofs are in Section~\ref{sec:rig-lemmas}.